Lecture 1: General Introduction

 Attention

-The website will be organized as follows: after a summary, links to the slides and to the lectures will be provided.
-There will then be a section with all the key definitions found in the lecture, followed by a number of exercises.
+The website is organized as follows: after a summary, links to the slides and to the lectures will be provided.
+There will then be a section with all the key definitions introduced in the lecture, followed by a number of exercises.

 Learning Material